 Who We Are

 F.A.C.E.
-Race was founded by two PhDs in counseling psychology who are devoted to fostering anti-racist workplaces and communities.
+Race was founded by two counseling psychologists who are devoted to fostering anti-racist workplaces and communities.

 Our skills and training in de-escalation, communication, emotion regulation, empathy building, and action mean that we are best suited to do the necessary and challenging task of helping organizations foster anti-racism.
 Our approach focuses on working with groups of individuals to do deep self-reflection, acknowledge ways in which everyone is complicit in perpetuating systemic racism, address harm done to Black, Indigenous, and other People of Color, and co-create practices that foster a healthier and more productive work environment.